dsogari/tsargp/packages/tsargp/README.md

 **tsargp** is a command-line argument parsing library that helps you write clean code.

-Get started with the [documentation](https://dsogari.github.io/tsargp/docs).
+Get started with the [documentation].

 ## Demo

-Test it [online](https://dsogari.github.io/tsargp/demo) or install it locally:
+Test the [online demo] or install it locally:

 ```sh
 npm i -g tsargp && complete -C tsargp tsargp